Frequently Asked Questions

 What is special about Duke’s location?

-Is it possible to get a part-time job while studying at Duke?
+Is it possible to work while studying at Duke?

-Students with F-1 or J-1 visas may work on campus up to 20 hours per week during regular semesters and up to 40 hours per week during holidays and vacations.
-Students interested in engaging in on-campus employment have typically worked as research or library assistants.
+In order to take full advantage of everything that the LLM degree offers, both academic and social, students are advised against undertaking significant work-related obligations.
+However, students with F-1 or J-1 visas may work up to 20 hours per week during regular semesters and up to 40 hours per week during semester breaks in campus-based positions Students interested in engaging in on-campus employment have typically worked as research or library assistants.

 Does the Duke LLM allow me to sit for a U.S. Bar Exam?

 The Duke LLM degree will allow you to sit for bar exams in a number of states, most notably New York but also California, Illinois, Texas, Georgia, and Washington, assuming your prior legal education and your course of study at Duke meet the requirements set forth by the Bar Examiners of that state.
-You can read about the specific requirements by examining Chart 4 “Eligibility to Take Bar Examination: Foreign Law School Graduates” in the Comprehensive Guide to Bar Admission Requirements published by the National Conference of Bar Examiners.
-Most Duke LLM graduates who choose to take a bar exam in the United States sit for the New York Bar Exam.
+You can read about the specific requirements in the Comprehensive Guide to Bar Admission Requirements published by the National Conference of Bar Examiners.
+Most Duke LLM graduates who choose to take a bar exam in the United States to sit for the New York Bar Exam.

 I want to sit for the New York Bar Exam after my LLM from Duke.
 What should I do now?

 Many Duke LLM graduates choose to take the New York Bar Exam.
 Duke's curriculum is specifically designed to allow you to take the New York Bar, assuming your previous legal education meets some basic requirements such as the appropriate length of time of study.
-Please note that the New York Bar has implemented additional qualification rules for applicants beginning with students who entered LLM programs in 2018.
 These rules, which govern admission to practice rather than the eligibility to take the bar exam itself, require practical experience or practical legal education.
-For more information on the experiential requirement, please see FAQs 4, 15, 16, 44, 48, and 49 in this guidance from New York Court of Appeals.
+For more information on the experiential requirement, please review the guidance from the New York Court of Appeals.

 - Online Form: The first step in the application process is to establish eligibility.
 Students must complete the online Foreign Evaluation Form, a critical component of the New York bar application, as soon as possible.
 This form is free and can be completed online in less than an hour.
 After you have completed the form, you should begin collecting the supporting documentation necessary to substantiate the information in the form.